Blog

 Employment Law Changes 2020

-Employment law is changing in April 2020.
-Now is the time prepare and review your procedures and policies
+Employment law changes will take effect from April 2020.
+Now is the time to review and update your workplace policies and procedures to stay compliant and avoid penalties.

 Current law:

-At the moment, all employees that have been employed for more than once month must be provided with a contract of employment within two months of employment commencing.
+Employees who have worked for more than one month must receive a written employment contract within two months of starting.

 New law: